AmoebeLabs/material3-themes-manual/docs/basics/m3-analysis-hue-picker.md

 So, slightly different hues (212, 210 and 217), give the exact same Material 3 hue!

-Converting the colors to CIE-Lch (Lightness, Chroma, Hue) using [ColorMine][colormine-url] also results in different hues for the three input images with again a different Material 3 hue:
+Converting the colors to CIE-Lch(ab) (Lightness, Chroma, Hue) using [ColorMine][colormine-url] also results in different hues for the three input images with again a different Material 3 hue:

 | Position | hex | L | c | h | M3 h |
 | -------- | --- | - | - | - | ---- |